Groundwork: A Missouri Farm Family’s Transition to Regenerative Practices

 The Nieder family focused on three main goals to become more resilient for the future:

-Improved Environment: Adopting management-intensive grazing (MIG) significantly improved the farm’s pasture resilience, herd health, and forage utilization.
-By monitoring forage and moving the herd daily, they optimized grazing efficiency, reduced external costs, and were able to increase their herd size.
+• Improved Environment: Adopting management-intensive grazing (MIG) significantly improved the farm's pasture resilience, herd health, and forage utilization.
+By monitoring forage and moving the herd daily, they optimized grazing efficiency, reduced external costs, and increased their herd size.

-Based on her practical experience, Trisha Neider wrote a free guide called “Groundwork: A Practical Guide to Sustainable Pasture, Poultry & Orchards in Missouri.”
-The manual gives other farmers clear, step-by-step tips and tricks based on what the Nieder family actually did on the farm.
-It shows a pathway for producers who want to transition to systems that are more diverse, sustainable, and community-focused.
+Drawing from her practical experience, Trisha Neider created a free guide titled "Groundwork: A Practical Guide to Sustainable Pasture, Poultry & Orchards in Missouri."
+This manual supplies farmers with straightforward, step-by-step advice based on the Nieder family's farm realities.
+It serves as a roadmap for producers aiming to shift towards more diverse, sustainable, and community-focused systems.

 What the Guide Teaches